pranavmital/projects/_posts/2020-3-23-tedx-design.markdown

 ![Sticker1](/assets/images/tedx7.jpg)

-However, my the team lead didn't like it as much and asked me to think of something else.
+However, my team lead didn't like it as much and asked me to think of something else.
+That's when the idea of a vinyl record occurred to me.

 ![Sticker2](/assets/images/tedx8.jpg)

-jk

 ![Sticker3](/assets/images/tedx9.jpg)